HostnameGenerator

 Status

-Every generated hostname is recorded on the MeshService status in addresses:
+Every generated hostname is recorded under the MeshService resource’s status, in the addresses field:

 status: